 How to make a button in Python

-Learn how to create a button in Python.
-This guide covers different methods, tips, real-world applications, and common error debugging.
+Learn how to create a button in Python using different methods.
+Discover tips, real-world uses, and how to debug common errors.

 Basic button with tkinter